-29. Term of Agreement, Period of Performance and Deadlines, Date of Completion on August 30, 2025 February 28, 2026.
+29. Term of Agreement, Period of Performance and Deadlines, Date of Completion

+The term of this Agreement will begin upon date of execution by HCD and end on August 30, 2025.
 With the exception of the Grant Closing Requirements set forth in Exhibit B, Section 7, RCAC shall complete the project activities within the timeframe set forth below.